 Why They’re Asking

-This question is where interviewers allow you to make a meaningful impression.
-They want to know that you‘ve been able to apply your skills effectively to legitimately impressive ends.
-They’re also looking to see how well you can identify the challenges you've faced and articulate the strategies you leveraged to overcome them.
+With this question, your interviewer is inviting you to make a meaningful impression.
+They want to know that you’ve been able to apply your skills effectively to achieve impressive outcomes.
+They’re also looking to see how well you can identify the challenges you’ve faced and articulate the strategies you leveraged to overcome them.

 How to Answer